Financial planning tools and services to put you on the path to the future you want

-However, much of his later work has focused on retirement income.
-He has recently created a computer program covering no less than 100,000 retirement income scenarios based on different combinations of life spans and investment returns.
+He has created a computer program covering no less than 100,000 retirement income scenarios based on different combinations of life spans and investment returns.
+(The program is available in a free ebook, Retirement Income Scenario Matrices.)

-Below we have summarized (and simplified) some of Sharpe’s best tips and strategies — gleaned from multiple interviews over the last 15 years — for having enough income to meet your needs while ensuring you have enough to last your lifetime.
+Below we have summarized (and simplified) some of Sharpe’s best retirement investing and income tips and strategies – gleaned from multiple interviews he has done over the last 15 years – for having enough income to meet your needs while ensuring you have enough to last your lifetime.

 One of the reasons Sharpe ran so many different scenarios is because there is a great deal of inherent uncertainty in predicting retirement income.